 Transactions in foreign currencies are converted in Mauritian rupees at the ruling rate of exchange.
-Monetary assets and liabilities for the year ended December 31, 2020 expressed in foreign currencies have been converted into Mauritian rupees; with the net foreign exchange gain/loss being transferred has been transferred to the Statement of Profit or Loss and Other Comprehensive Income.
+Monetary assets and liabilities for the year ended December 31, 2021 expressed in foreign currencies have been converted into Mauritian rupees; with the net foreign exchange gain/loss transferred to the Statement of Profit or Loss and Other Comprehensive Income.

-Interests on performing advances, investments and placements as well as non interest income are taken on an accrual basis.
-Interest on nonperforming advances is only taken into account on a receipt basis.
-Accrual of interest is ceased on non-performing advances/loans as per the guidelines of the Bank of Mauritius and in accordance with IFRS 9.
+Interests on performing loans, investments and placements as well as non interest income are taken on an accrual basis.
+Interest on non-performing loans is only taken into account on a receipt basis.
 Fees and commissions are taken on an accrual basis.
-Interest rate risk is a risk that a movement in interest rates will have a significant adverse effect on the financial condition of the Bank.
+Interest rate risk is the risk that a movement in interest rates will have a significant adverse effect on the financial condition of the Bank.